 If you miss a payment or think you are about to miss a payment

 You should contact Virgin Media straight away.
 This can help stop Virgin Media from charging you a small late payment charge at the time of writing.
 The company may also restrict or even cut off one or all of your services if you don’t pay on time.

-In the event that Virgin Media does restrict your services, for example it lowers the speed of your broadband or stops access to some TV channels, it will only do this until you've paid your missed bill.
+If Virgin Media does restrict your services, you may find that it lowers the speed of your broadband or stops access to some TV channels.
+This will only happen until you've paid your missed bill.

 Bear in mind that you can contact Virgin Media in several ways including using the company's online messaging system (which is often faster than a phone call), and by email.